bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Note 3

-### Comparing our reference bending rigidity to direct measurements
+### Comparison of reference bending rigidity to direct measurements

 To compare the reference bending rigidity that we established for the *Drosophila* blastoderm based on our experimental data ($K_{b}^{\text{*}} \approx 1.0 \times 10^{−4}$) with direct measurements of the bending rigidity, we calculated the $K_{b}^{\text{*}}$ of 3D-cultured epithelial monolayers described in the literature.
 Trushko et al. [@Trushko2020-gf] reports that in a MDCK monolayer $K_b = 5\times10^{-13} Nm$ and $K_s = 0.15 Nm^{-1}$.
 With these values, we can compute the dimensionless bending rigidity $K_{b}^{\text{*}}$.
 However, the thickness of the MDCK monolayer (20\ µm) and the *Drosophila* blastoderm (40\ µm) are different, and hence we need to correct for this before computing $K_{b}^{\text{*}}$ for the MDCK monolayer.
 Given that, in elastic sheets, the bending rigidity scales with the square of the thickness of the tissue ($K_{b}/K_{s} \propto h^2$) [@Efrati2009-ve], we can compute the corrected $K_b$ as $K_b^{'} = K_{b}^{\text{*}}(h_{blastoderm}/h_{MDCK})^2$.
 This gives us $K_b^{'} =2\times10^{-12} Nm$.
 Now, we can calculate $K_{b}^{\text{*}} = K_b^{'}/K_s L^2$ by adjusting $K_b^{'}/K_s$ to the relevant length scale, the semi-major axis of the embryo.
 As the average *Drosophila* egg length is 510\ µm [@Markow2009-xc], we used $L = 255\mu m$.
 The final value we obtain is $K_{b}^{\text{*}} = 2.05\times 10^{-4}$.
 This is the estimated $K_{b}^{\text{*}}$ for the MDCK monolayer with the same thickness (height-corrected) and geometrical conditions (length-corrected) as the *Drosophila* blastoderm.